 - a.
-The child welfare professional must document each inquiry conducted during an interview in FSFN Case Notes within 2 business days as follows: - (1) A diligent search for a perpetrator of domestic violence who is not a parent/legal guardian. - (2) Diligent efforts to locate a relative. - b.
-The child welfare professional must document in FSFN, within 2 business days, all of the attempts, interview inquiries, results or responses and any records obtained for each activity as follows: - (1) For an absent parent, complete the information fields on the FSFN Diligent Search page in the Legal Module.
+The child welfare professional must document each inquiry conducted during an interview in FSFN Case Notes within two business days as follows: - (1) A diligent search for a perpetrator of domestic violence who is not a parent/legal guardian.

+- (2) Diligent efforts to locate a relative. - b.
+The child welfare professional must document in FSFN, within two business days, all of the attempts, interview inquiries, results, or responses and any records obtained for each activity as follows: - (1) For an absent parent, complete the information fields on the FSFN Diligent Search page.
 For each activity conducted, the comments field must be completed to document whether the activity involved a face-to-face contact or phone interview; or the specific name inquires attempted and the results.
-The comments fields will pre-fill the Affidavit of Diligent Search template.

-- (2) For relatives, the child welfare professional must document a FSFN Case Note for each specific inquiry. - c.
+The comments fields will pre-fill the Affidavit of Diligent Search template. - (2) For relatives and fictive kin, the child welfare professional must document a FSFN Case Note for each specific inquiry. - (a) The Child Protection Investigator must document in the Category section under "Child Investigation" using the Note Type "Note to File-General."
+In the Narrative section, the CPI must begin the note with "Family Finding Effort." - (b) The Dependency Case Manager must document in the Category section under "Case" using the Note Type "Family Finding Effort." - c.
+The child welfare professional must complete the Diligent Search section in the Judicial Review worksheet, to be included on the Judicial Review.
+This includes diligent efforts to locate relatives and fictive kin. - d.
 When a diligent search is ongoing, the child welfare professional or designee will complete the Affidavit of Diligent Search prior to dependency hearings.
-The Affidavit of Diligent search is located in FSFN under create casework using the legal drop down tab and submit it to CLS based on local protocols. - d.
+The Affidavit of Diligent search is located in FSFN under create casework using the legal drop-down tab and submit it to CLS based on local protocols. - e.
 The following FSFN resources for documenting a Diligent Search for an absent parent are located on the Center for Child Welfare website under the FSFN "How Do I Guide" page: - (1) "Legal Document User Guide" - (2) "Legal Document How Do I...Guide"